A Special Welcome to Our International Participants

-The U.S. government requires residents of some countries to obtain a Visa before entering the U.S. Recent changes to the Visa application process have increased the length of time required to receive your Visa.
+The U.S. government requires residents of some countries to obtain a Visa before entering the U.S. Changes to the Visa application process have increased the length of time required to receive your Visa.
 The information below provides important links and details that help to make the process easier.

-- Review the U.S. Department of State web site for changes to the Visa process that may affect you.
+- Visit the U.S. Department of State web site here to review for changes to the Visa process that may affect you.

 - Apply early for your Visa.
-Download Visa forms at http://evisaforms.state.gov/.
+Download Visa forms here.

 - Check your passport for expiration date.

-- Register for the WSA Show after obtaining your Visa.
+- Register online for ENKWSA before obtaining your Visa.

 Visa Application Process

-Recent changes to the Visa policy and procedures are expected to increase the amount of time it takes to obtain a Visa.
+Changes to the Visa policy and procedures are expected to increase the amount of time it takes to obtain a Visa.
 It is VERY important to apply for your Visa early.
 We recommend that you start the Visa application process as soon as possible.
-The Department of State provides the approximate wait times on their web site at http://www.travel.state.gov/visa/temp/wait/tempvisitors_wait.php.
+The U.S. Department of State provides the approximate wait times on its web site.

-Requesting a Letter from the WSA for Your Visa Application
+Requesting a Letter of Invitation from ENKWSA for Your Visa Application

-Important Facts: Only requests meeting our eligibility requirements will be processed.
+- Only Letter of Invitation requests meeting ENKWSA's eligibility requirements will be processed.

 You must include: